scottmaran/scottmaran.github.io/PROGRESS.md

 - Instantiate a `game.puck` object that uses the newly loaded config for sprite/physics values, then wire it into the update/render loops.
 - Use the puck state to gate hotspot activations (e.g., require possession) and surface HUD / ARIA messages when pickup/drop events occur.
 - Begin scaffolding NPC instantiation so static players can start showing up in Phase 3 without additional loader work.

+## Phase 2 – Runtime Puck
+### Completed
+- **Puck Runtime**: Added `createPuck`, `updatePuck`, and `renderPuck` helpers so the puck spawns from `assets/config/puck.json`, glides with its own physics, snaps to the player when collected, and draws beneath the skater layer.
+The puck’s sprite is now loaded alongside other assets during bootstrap and stored on `game.puck`.
+- **Interaction Gating**: Hotspots only activate when the puck is possessed.
+Players must tap <kbd>Space</kbd> to pick up or drop the puck; attempting to press `Enter` without possession triggers an ARIA live message (`.canvas-status`), and the HUD action text flips between “Press Enter to open” and “Grab the puck to activate.”
+- **Accessibility/HUD Copy**: Instructions, README, and HUD messaging now mention the puck requirement so users know to pick it up before navigating.
+The status overlay also announces when the puck is collected, and the HUD beacons persist while showing the new action hint.

+### Next Up (Phase 3 Preview)
+- Instantiate NPC skaters from `assets/config/npcs.json`, ensuring each entry reuses the existing sprite variants and clamps to the rink.
+- Render NPCs alongside the player (with painter’s-order sorting already in place) and block the player/puck from clipping through their hitboxes.
+- Add subtle HUD cues or labels for NPC proximity to prepare for future interactions.